Jon-Al/Flet-Application-Tracker/README.md

 6. Placeholders with identical labels are treated as identical, allowing you to save time by re-using common placeholders (see ``position`` above).
 7. Where a placeholder spans multiple Runs, formatting will be based on the first Run in the group.
     1. a Run is the main structure of ``docx`` files.
+8. Tested on Windows, functionality may differ on other platforms.

 ### Placeholders Explanation